T Ashok @ash_thiru

 “A extremely successful company like Nokia was wiped out when Apple launched iPhone.
 Why?
 My hypothesis is that companies that followed a compass approach as against a map approach survived.

-Compass is something that gives a sense of direction of where you should be headed to and that sense of direction comes from knowing what is happening in your vicinity, whereas Maps tell you you go from point A to point B and not worry about what’s happening around it.
+Compass is something that gives a sense of direction of where you should be headed to and that sense of direction comes from knowing what is happening in your vicinity, whereas Maps tell you to go from point A to point B and not worry about what’s happening around it.

 The same analogy works very well with careers as well, when we talk about careers, it is if you follow compass approach, we will be encouraged to figure out what’s happening in our ecosystem and define the next step accordingly.
-If we follow the map approach the career paths tend to be more map-like ‘move from SW Engineer to Sr Software Engineer’ whereas the world around is be changing and you’re still happy, scaling probably the wrong ladder.”
+If we follow the map approach the career paths tend to be more map-like ‘move from SW Engineer to Sr Software Engineer’ whereas the world around is changing and you’re still happy, scaling probably the wrong ladder.”

 “There is a tremendous shift towards a customer-backed approach.
 Everything that we do is keeping our customers in mind , the extreme mindset of product ownership and the one scrum team mindset is driving phenomenal change in how we deliver product.